Meals for Seniors | Volunteer Driver Coalition

 m4a supports:

-- Utilizing administrative funding for this program to develop innovative models, increase program efficiencies and ensure compliance with federal and state laws and regulations.
+- Utilizing administrative funding at 10% to develop innovative models, increase program efficiencies and ensure compliance with federal and state laws and regulations.

 Transportation and Senior Support Services